ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 ![Exponential chart](/assets/images/dont-disregard-legacy/exponential_ed.jpg)

-Just speculating here, but unless humanity creates as twice of green-field projects during next time period as previously ever created - we have more systems that can fall into legacy category, than new systems.
+Just speculating here, but unless humanity creates as twice of greenfield projects during next time period as previously ever created &mdash; we have more systems that can fall into legacy category, than new systems.

 Depending of how definition of legacy framed, it may range from ubiqitous to just common.
 And this increases likelyhood of you working on a legacy project, rather than a greenfield one.

 ## Attractive parts

 Good legacy systems have established usage patterns.
 They may not be known by you, or by the team.
-But figuring it out is one of the helpful skills to have - either by user interviewing, or by adding monitoring to your system.
+But figuring it out is one of the helpful skills to have &mdash; either by user interviewing, or by adding monitoring to your system.

 After system reaches certain size, no one has exact understanding of all the processes that happening within the system.
 Often request for a new modification leads to a reverse engineering of how certain part of the system works.